betrusted-io/betrusted-io.github.io/avalanche-noise.md

 - *Stability*: the reduced entropy of the modular noise generator is necessitated by the fact that it falls into stable (e.g. constant output) states if the entropy rate gets too high.
-On the other hand, the avalanche effect is emperically determined to be robust so long as the bias voltage is high enough, and the temperature is lower than 80C.
+On the other hand, the avalanche effect is empirically determined to be robust so long as the bias voltage is high enough, and the temperature is lower than 80C.
 - *Startup lag*: in the modular noise generator, the first 20-30 bits of entropy are not usable, so the startup lag is about 0.15ms.
 The avalanche generator